 The Rules & Regulations provide two options for access.
 Contractors can purchase annual vehicle barcodes for their employees’ work vehicles.
-Each barcode is assigned to a specific vehicle and is not transferrable.
-The barcode allows the contractor to enter the gate via the right lane during contractor hours to go to job sites.
-This is an easy and economical option for contractors who work on the island for more than 21 days/year and helps reduce traffic backups.
+Each barcode is assigned to a specific vehicle and is not transferable.
+The barcode allows the contractor to enter the gate via the right lane during contractor hours to go to jobsites.
+This is an easy and economical option for contractors who work on the island more than 15 days/year and helps reduce traffic backups.
 The other option is for the contractor to purchase a daily pass to go to their work location.

 3. Are there fees to the Contractors/Vendors for Commercial Access?